 Most view employer-provided life insurance as bonus coverage, not as a replacement for a traditional life policy.
 Benefits are usually small, and may not be sufficient to ensure your family can continue their current lifestyle.
 Also, there are usually no guarantees that you can keep employer-provided coverage, and if you lose it you could find yourself in a situation where you cannot obtain affordable life insurance due to an unexpected health condition.
 Imagine losing your job due to a terminal illness, and losing important life coverage as well.
 Keep in mind that a term life policy can be kept for whatever term you select (10, 20, 30 years) at a premium that is guaranteed to remain the same.

 Life insurance alternatives

-The alternative to life insurance is to self-insure.
+The alternative is to self-insure.
 That means setting aside enough money that your loved ones would be able to continue their current lifestyle if the breadwinner(s) were to pass away.

 Contact Chris Elliott Insurance Agency!

 We offer both permanent policies and term policies with affordable rates through a reputable insurer.
 One important benefit we offer at no additional charge is a convertibility option, which acts as a safety net of sorts.
-It allows you to convert to a permanent policy, which is helpful if you want to maintain life insurance when your current term expires but you cannot qualify for another policy.
-Contact us today for a life insurance quote!
+It allows you to convert to a permanent policy, which is helpful if you want to maintain life coverage when your current term expires but you cannot qualify for another policy.
+Contact us today!